 - Check the date of reviews.
-If reviews are more than a year old, be particularly careful.
-The business in question could have changed hands, or switched focus.
-For example, we’ve seen several instances of online shops going out of business, only to have their web address bought and taken over by someone new.
+If reviews are more than a year old, the business could have changed hands or switched focus since then.
+For example, we’ve seen instances of online shops going out of business, only to have their web address bought and taken over by someone new.
 In some cases, the new owner of the website may not be as trustworthy as the original owner.

-- Does the business’s TrustScore on Trustpilot match its website?
-Unfortunately, a few businesses cheat and display a fake Trustpilot logo or incorrect TrustScore on their websites.
+- Do the business’s star rating and TrustScore on Trustpilot match its website?
+Unfortunately, a few businesses cheat and display a fake Trustpilot logo or incorrect star rating or TrustScore on their websites.
 We take action when we’re notified about this.
-But if you’re in doubt about a particular business, check whether the details shown on Trustpilot match what’s on the website.
+But if you’re in doubt, check whether the details shown on Trustpilot match what’s on the business's website.

 What else should you look at?

 - Does the website’s address (or URL) correspond to the type of product being sold?
-If the website’s name or address doesn’t seem to have anything to do with the products being offered for sale on the site, then this could indicate a fake online shop.
-There are, for example, incidences of fraudsters who buy up website addresses that used to belong to legitimate webshops that have gone out of business, and use these to create fake online shops.
+Fraudsters can buy up website addresses that used to belong to legitimate webshops that have gone out of business, and use these to create fake shops.
+If the website’s name or address is strange or inappropriate considering the products being offered for sale on the site, then this could indicate a fake online shop.

-- Are there any contact details provided for the business?
+- Are any contact details provided for the business?
 Do these fit with the other aspects of the site?
 Genuine webshops shouldn’t have anything to hide.
-But fake websites often have no contact details available, or list phone numbers or addresses that simply don’t add up.
+But fake websites often have no contact details available, or list illegitimate phone numbers or addresses.

-- Research a few other places on the Internet.
-Aside from using Trustpilot, you should also search other places on the Internet.
-Do a Google search and see if anyone else has written anything about the website you’re thinking of buying from.
-You can also find out who the registered owner of a website is by going to sites like who.is and doing a search using the web address.
-If the results of a search don’t seem to add up, treat the site with caution.
+- Other online research.
+Do a Google search and see if anyone else has written about the website.
+You can also find the registered owner of a website by going to sites like who.is and doing a search using the web address.
+If the results don’t add up, proceed with caution.

 - Use common sense and trust your instincts.
 Have you come across a deal that seems too good to be true?
 If so, chances are, it probably is.

-What can you do to avoid online fraud?
+What should you do if you've experienced fraud?

 What’s the bottom line?